zutherb/AppStash/README.md

 ###CI-Node

 A Jenkins build server is running on the CI-Node.
-Jenkins is an open source continuous integration tool written in Java and provides a continuous integration services for software development which supports diffent SCM tools.
+Jenkins is an open source continuous integration tool written in Java that provides a continuous integration services for software development which supports diffent SCM tools.
 Furthermore Jenkins can execute different build scripts like [Gradle](http://gradle.org/) as well as arbitrary shell scripts and Windows batch commands.